 What is a heater core?

-How does a heater core work and what makes it fail?
+How does a heater core work, and what makes it fail?

 How does a heater core regulate heat?

-In truth, the heater doesn’t regulate how much heat enters the cabin.
-Car makers use two different methods to regulate heat: older cars use a heater control valve to control coolant flow through the heater core and newer cars allow full time coolant flow into the heater core and regulate temperature by varying how much air passes through the heater core.
+Car makers use two methods to regulate heat: older cars use a heater control valve to control coolant flow through the heater core, while newer cars allow full-time coolant flow and regulate temperature by varying how much air passes through the heater core.

 Blend doors eliminate some heater core corrosion issues

-blend doorConstant coolant flow through the tiny tubes, can wear out the thin tubing, causing it to leak.
+Constant coolant flow through the tiny tubes can wear out the thin tubing, causing it to leak.
 Plus, full flow can make a gurgling noise.
-To combat premature wear and increase the amount of time the coolant is inside the heater core, car makers often install a flow restrictor in the heater hose running from the top of the engine and into the heater core.
-The restrictor helps transfer more heater.
-If the heater core flow restrictorheater hose is ever replaced with hose that doesn’t have a restrictor, the excessive flow will wear out the heater core and cause a low heat or no heat complaint.
+To combat premature wear and increase the time the coolant is inside the unit, car makers often install a flow restrictor in the heater hose running from the top of the engine and into the heater core.
+The restrictor helps transfer more heat.
+If the

-How much heat does a heater core output?
+How much heat does it output?

 What causes a heater core to fail?